 In the latter areas, take them in before the first frost and keep them over winter in a frost-free location watering occasionally to prevent the leaves from falling.

-There are several varieties in cultivation, but perhaps the best known and most practical one for general use is Agapanthus africanus which sends up three-foot spikes of blue.
+There are several varieties in cultivation.
+Agapanthus Peter Pan is a popular dwarf variety, but perhaps the best known and most practical one for general use is Agapanthus africanus which sends up three-foot spikes of blue.

 Brodiaea, Triplet Lily, California Hyacinth

 These lovely little West Coast natives are too infrequently seen in our Eastern and Southern gardens.

 Grow them in rock or wild gardens, but always in association with good bedding plants, since their grassy foliage is of little consequence.